CBUCS/java-collections-junit-abigail-cbu/README.md

 (i.e. size, remove, etc.).

 And then, I separated the testing methods for Stack, Queue, and any Hash Map testing that I did not do before.

+For each method, I tested if the method returns or excutes the method according to the description in the Java docs.
+Then, I tried to break the method by testing things that shouldn't happen (i.e. return an element that does not exist in the collection)

+ There is a total of 26 Test methods.